Small-Bodies-Node/ntl_archive_db_demo/README.rst

 Outline of directories:

-  front_end: Online web interface for searching the demo archive database.
+|  front_end - Online web interface for searching the demo archive database.
-  import_and_persistence: Tools for loading the backend database from PDS3 data.
+|  import_and_persistence - Tools for loading the backend database from PDS3 data.
-  web_service: API for accessing the demo archive database.
+|  web_service - API for accessing the demo archive database.
-  web_service_javascript: Demo usage of the web_service API.
+|  web_service_javascript - Demo usage of the web_service API.

 Documentation for various aspects of this code is available in the respective docs directories.